Victorians flout social distancing rules over Easter long weekend

 Police handed out hundreds of fines for those ignoring social distancing rules over the Easter long weekend.

-In the 24 hours to Saturday night police handed out 92 fines.
+From Friday to Sunday, police fined 433 Victorians for flouting the rules.

-Among the offenders were nine people at a short-stay rental apartment in Southbank, and another nine people who were caught playing rugby at a Wyndham Vale reserve.
+Among the offenders were six outlaw bikie gang members who were gathered in cars, nine people at a short stay rental apartment in Southbank, and another nine people who were caught playing rugby at a Wyndham Vale reserve.

-Meanwhile, seven people were nabbed playing soccer at an oval in Mill Park.
+Another seven people were nabbed playing soccer at an oval in Mill Park, and a number of overseas tourists were caught holding a party at a rented short stay property in Cowes.

+Meanswhile, a 3AW Mornings listener snapped photos of a group of six exercising, and more than 10 dog owners gathered at Edinburgh Gardens in North Fitzroy (above) on Monday morning.

 It comes after a 3AW listener sent a concerning photo of a bumper to bumper Peninsula Link on Thursday night, suggesting many were ignoring advice not to go away for the long weekend.